Attendance & Punctuality

 The school will respond to non-attendance by:

-1. Contacting parents on the first day of an absence if no reason for absence has been received.
-(Contact will be by letter, telephone or text message.)
-Parents are encouraged to inform the school of any non-attendance via telephone and/or email as early as possible.
+1. Contacting parents on the first day of an absence if no reason for absence has been received (contact will be via telephone first and then email).
+Parents are encouraged to inform the school of any non-attendance via telephone or email as early as possible.

-2. In case where the reason for absence is extended (more than one day) or persistent illness*, evidence to confirm this will be required the next day the student attends school.
-Evidence can be in the form of a Doctor’s letter, copy of medical prescription or the label on prescribed medicine.
-Failure to provide such evidence will result in the absence being marked as unauthorized.
+2. In case where the reason for absence is extended or because of persistent illness*, evidence to confirm this will be required the next day the student attends school.
+Evidence can be in the form of a doctor’s letter, copy of medical prescription; a text message from GP, or the label on prescribed medicine.
+Failure to provide such evidence will result in the absence being marked as unauthorised.

 The school will respond to lateness by:

-1. Requiring any student who arrives more than 5 minutes after the lesson to collect a late pass from the office, where her time of arrival and reason for lateness will be recorded, before she can be admitted into the classroom.
+1. Recording any student who arrives late on Inventry system.
+Her time of arrival and reason for lateness will be recorded, before she can be admitted into the classroom.

 Completion of work missed due to absence or lateness